albertomors/opencv-8ball/README.md

     └── Dataset/           # Directory for datasets and sample videos ├── include/               # Header files
 ├── src/                   # Source code files
+├── LICENSE                # License information
 ├── README.txt             # Project overview
 └── CMakeLists.txt         # Build configuration
 ```

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.